TheAypisamFpv/Autopilot/README.md

 **No**, i'm not planning on releasing them for now (they are shitty anyway).
 If a good model is trained, then i'll consider it.

 ### How can I help?
-By sending a a better GPU for AI training then an rtx2060 6G, thanks :)
+By sending me a better GPU for AI training then an rtx2060 6G, thanks :)